OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 | keySSI    | string       |                       |

 # Mounting DSUs into each other

-The **mount()** method makes the contents of an external DSU container, as identified by **archiveSSI** available under the path **mountingPoint** of this DSU instance.
-If the flag **persistent** (default: true) is set, externally mounted DSU instances are stored persistently in the manifest file of this DSU instance.
+<p style='text-align: justify;'>The <b>mount()</b> method makes the contents of an external DSU container, as identified by <b>archiveSSI</b> available under the path <b>mountingPoint</b> of this DSU instance.
+If the flag <b>persistent</b> (default: true) is set, externally mounted DSU instances are stored persistently in the manifest file of this DSU instance.
 Otherwise, mounted DSUs are stored in a temporary variable of this DSU instance.
-Mounted dossiers represent DSUs mounted inside another DSU using the right keySSI (i.e. SeedSSI for read and write access or SReadSSI for read-only access).
+Mounted dossiers represent DSUs mounted inside another DSU using the right keySSI (i.e. SeedSSI for read and write access or SReadSSI for read-only access).</p>

 ## Function getManifest(callback)